 The New Covenant and the Sabbath

 This is a sermon given by Joseph W. Tkach, Sr., then Pastor General of the Worldwide Church of God.
-The sermon was given in Atlanta, Georgia, December 17, 1994, Santa Barbara, California, December 20, and Big Sandy, Texas, December 24; printed in the Pastor General’s Report, December 21, 1994 and The Worldwide News, January 5, 1995.
+The sermon was given in Atlanta, Georgia, December 17, 1994, Santa Barbara, California, December 20, and Big Sandy, Texas, December 24; and printed in the Pastor General’s Report, December 21, 1994, and The Worldwide News, January 5, 1995.
 Although Grace Communion International is in general agreement with the main points of the sermon, our doctrine and policy is different at a few points.

 I want to begin by asking a couple of questions: Are we an old covenant church, or a new covenant church?
 Is our relationship with God based on the old covenant, or on the new?
 Are our lives regulated by the laws of the old covenant, or by laws of the new?